argoproj/argo-workflows/docs/upgrading.md

 Breaking changes  typically (sometimes we don't realise they are breaking) have "!" in the commit message, as per the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).

+## Upgrading to v3.3

+## feat(server)!: Sync dispatch of webhook events by default

+This is not expected to impact users.

+Events dispatch in the Argo Server has been change from async to sync by default.
+This is so that errors are surfaced to the client, rather than only appearing as logs or Kubernetes events.
+It is possible that response times under load are too long for your client and you may prefer to revert this behaviour.

+To revert this behaviour, restart Argo Server with `ARGO_EVENT_ASYNC_DISPATCH=true`.
+Make sure that `asyncDispatch=true` is logged.

 ## Upgrading to v3.2

 ### [be63efe89](https://github.com/argoproj/argo-workflows/commit/be63efe89) feat(executor)!: Change `argoexec` base image to alpine.
 Closes #5720 (#6006)